cantbelieveimshook/Beesearch/README.md

 The script to create the first set of segmentations is located in segment_bee.py.

+The script to create the second set of segmentations is located in segment_hair.py.

+The script to create both the artificial bees and the artificial hair is located in artificial_bees.py

 When you run these scripts, there is also the option to train them on labeled datasets.
 This requires the existence of images and corresponding masks.
+Training the models may further improve performance, but is not necessary.

+### Image analysis on hair

+### Other scripts and what they do
+classes.py - contains the Python classes used by the other scripts

+functions.py - contains the functions used by the other scripts

+paths.py - contains file paths used by the other scripts

+make_folders.py - creates the necessary directories if they do not already exist

+make_augment_functions.py - contains the functions used to create augmented images and masks

+make_augmentations.py - creates augmented images and masks

+bee_crops.py - divides images into crops, then saves these crops into another folder.
+Use if you want to create cropped hair masks from the images.

+remove_background.py - artificially removes the backgrounds from bee images and saves those images into a separate folder.
+Use if you believe black backgrounds will improve segmentation over the original backgrounds.

 ### How to upload images: